CICE-Consortium/Icepack/doc/source/science_guide/sg_bgc.rst

 minimal in the release.
 For ``bgc_tracer_type`` equal to 0, the tracer has maximal rates in the release phase and minimal in the retention.
-Finally for ``bgc_tracer_type`` equal to 0.5, minimum timescales are used for both transitions. :ref:`tab-phases` summarizes the transition types.
+Finally for ``bgc_tracer_type`` equal to 0.5, minimum timescales are used for both transitions.
+Table :ref:`tab-phases` summarizes the transition types.
 The tracer types are: ``algaltype_diatoms``, ``algaltype_sp`` (small plankton), ``algaltype_phaeo`` (*phaeocystis*), ``nitratetype``, ``ammoniumtype``, ``silicatetype``, ``dmspptype``,